 We do not have a standing nominating committee.
 In accordance with Rule 5605(e)(1)(A) of the NASDAQ Stock Market listing rules, a majority of the independent directors, Drs.
 Eshelman, Mario and Sun and Messrs.
 Lee and Mather, may recommend a director nominee for selection by our Board of Directors.
 Our non-independent directors, Drs.
 Ianchulev and LaBelle and Mr. Yoshida, do not participate in the recommendation of director nominees.
-Our Board of Directors believes that the independent directors can satisfactorily carry out the responsibility of properly selecting or approving director nominees without the formation of a standing nominating committee.
+Our Board of Directors believes that the independent director nominees without the formation of a standing nominating committee.
 As there is no standing nominating committee, we do not have a nominating committee charter in place.